salah-saleh/AuraSpeak/README.md

 - Modular codebase for easy extension (e.g., Gemini, agent tools)
 - **Web search tool**: Say "search the web about ..." to get web results (Gemini infers query and result length, scrapes and summarizes top links, and extracts a direct answer; only links are shown as results)
 - **Text-to-speech tool**: Say "read this aloud ..." or "speak ..." to hear the text (Gemini polishes the text)
+- **Built-in benchmarking**: Performance monitoring for all major operations

 ## Project Structure